-Day 34 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 34 of a Year Long Road Trip Along America’s Scenic Byways

 What a glorious day…60 degrees and sunny!
 I started out with a soft boiled egg and toast compliments of Eric and Lise.
 Before we headed to Wellfleet Oyster Fest, I walked the dogs down to the neighborhood pond, Long Pond.
 It was nice mile walk just to take the edge off the dogs so they could enjoy a rest in VANilla while we tried out the local fare at Wellfleet’s Oyster Fest.